 38.4.1 PLME_SAP sublayer management primitives

-Table xxxx ( PHY MIB attributes) lists the MIB attributes that are accessible by the PHY entities and
+Table xxxx (UHR PHY MIB attributes) lists the MIB attributes that are accessible by the PHY entities and

 the intralayer of higher level LMEs.
-These attributes are accessed via the PLME-GET, PLME-SET, PLMERESET, and PLME-CHARACTERISTICS primitives defined in 6.7 (PLME SAP interface).
+These attributes are accessed via the PLME-GET, PLME-SET, PLMERESET, and PLME-CHARACTERISTICS primitives defined in 6.5 (PLME SAP interface).